Building Trustworthy AI

 Differential privacy is now routinely deployed as a means of guaranteeing the privacy of individuals appearing in large data sets.
 For example, both Apple23 and Microsoft24 use variants of differential privacy to anonymize telemetry information originating from devices running their operating systems, and the US Census Bureau also uses differential privacy when aggregating population-wide statistics.25

 However, despite real-world deployment, differential privacy is not a panacea and does not guarantee perfect privacy, but merely places an upper bound on the amount of information that leaks from a query over a data set.
 Moreover, significant amounts of noise may be required to obtain the indistinguishability property, making differential privacy inappropriate for some uses.

 4.3.2 Federated Learning

-An alternative approach to addressing the privacy hazards associated with the large data sets typical of machine learning is to avoid collecting large pools of potentially sensitive data in one centralized data set.
-Federated learning26 is a distributed machine learning technique wherein a collection of nodes – for example, mobile phones, tablets, or edge devices – each possessing their own private data set, co-operate to build a combined machine learning model without explicitly exchanging records from their respective private data sets.
-Instead, each node trains a local model.
-These models are then combined, either by a central server, or in a decentralized fashion, to produce an aggregate machine learning model.
+An alternative approach to addressing the privacy hazards associated with large machine learning data sets is to avoid collecting large pools of potentially sensitive data in one centralized data set.
+Federated learning26 is a distributed technique wherein a collection of nodes – for example, mobile phones, tablets, or edge devices – each possessing their own private data set, co-operate to build a combined machine learning model without explicitly exchanging records from their private data sets.
+Instead, each node trains a local model, which are then combined, either by a central server, or in a decentralized fashion, to produce an aggregate machine learning model.

 Note that this aggregate model is obtained without any private data set ever leaving that node.